Edmondsham House and Gardens

 We do not know when the first house was built at Edmonsham, but there are family deeds dating back to 1392.
 The central, Tudor, block is 5 bays wide and stands three-storeys high.
-The interiors feature a pair of beautifully carved 17th century staircase, and mostly 19th century decoration.
+The interiors feature a pair of beautifully carved 17th-century staircases, and mostly 19th-century decoration.

 The house stands 3 storeys high, with a cellar.
-The central block is the original 16th century house, built in symmetrical style with a 5 bay facade.
+The central block is the original 16th-century house, built in a symmetrical style with a 5 bay facade.
 The central porch is topped by a stone cartouche bearing the coat of arms of the Hussey family.

 The gardens feature wide lawns, with a mix of specimen trees and flowering shrubs creating vivid spring colours.
 In summer the long herbaceous border is at its best, as are the flowers in the Dower House garden.
 Look for the recently restored sunken greenhouse.